Skip to main content

 • Collecting a database of trusted sites

-• Supports selecting the search country, domain, language of results, and other settings
+• Supports selection of search country, domain, results language, and other settings

-• As queries, you need to specify the URL of the desired site, for example:
+As queries, you must specify the URL of the site being searched, for example:

 http://uraldekor.ru/